instacart/makara/README.md

 #### Warning:

-There is a potential performance issue when used alonside certain versions of [newrelic/rpm](https://github.com/newrelic/rpm).
+There is a potential performance issue when used alongside certain versions of [newrelic/rpm](https://github.com/newrelic/rpm).
 Read more and contribute data [here](https://github.com/taskrabbit/makara/issues/59).

 ## Installation